 "groupse" semantic 'FID': what about LIP or BUNDLE?

+{Editor's note (2015-06): there was not yet any technical discussion of use case #1.2.}

-L.1.3 Use case #1.3: additional performance monitoring
+II.1.3 Use case #1.3: additional performance monitoring

-The transition from initial audio-only mode to "global text telephony" mode could demand for correspondent performance monitoring support (e.g., due to a regulated service).
+The transition from initial audio-only mode to "global text telephony" mode could demand correspondent performance monitoring support (e.g., due to a regulated service).

 In order to minimize cost, the number of H.248 statistics might be reduced by consideration of media stream specific characteristics.
-For instance by support of stream-level statistics.
+For instance by support of stream-level statistics:

 a) Number of H.248 statistics: at least one performance metric is selected per media type (audio & text) in order to characterize the performance of the media stream.